logdog tool is a command-line LogDog Coordinator client.

 auth-login subcommand can be used to obtain authentication credentials.
 After running

-auth-login successfuly, subsequent accesses with the tool will use the cached authentication credentials.
+auth-login successfully, subsequent accesses with the tool will use the cached authentication credentials.

 You can log out using the